xiaoxiu121/coGVHD/README.md

-And you need to download the model Qwen-VL-Chat from [here](https://huggingface.co/Qwen/Qwen-VL-Chat) for initialization and put it under `./Qwen_VL/`.
+You need to download the `pytorch_model-*-of-00010.bin` parameter files of Qwen-VL-Chat from [here](https://huggingface.co/Qwen/Qwen-VL-Chat) and put it under `./Qwen_VL_tmp/`.
+Please do not download other files.
 Then run
 ```
 python build_model.py
 ```
 It will develop our own model with enhanced modality adaptability.
-Inherit initial parameters from Qwen-VL-Chat, then creat a new folder named `./Qwen_VL_new/` to store the model.
+It inherit initial parameters from Qwen-VL-Chat, and creat a new folder named `./Qwen_VL_new/` to store the model.
 Subsequent training will be conducted based on this generated checkpoint.

 ## Data Preparation
 File in `/data` records the sample data and identifies the data content and format.
+To clearly, in the data of the early warning task, the speech recognition result is given directly.
+It is recognized by [Qwen-audio](https://github.com/QwenLM/Qwen-Audio).

 ## Training
 **step 1**: Training for knowledge alignment of tabular embedding modules
 ```
-bash finetune/finetune_ds_medical_alignment_0830.sh
+bash finetune/finetune1_ds_alignment.sh
 ```
 Please change the `ckpt_path` to the generated Qwen_VL_new model.

 **step 2**: Training the whole model
 ```
-bash finetune/finetune_ds_medical_two_tasks2.sh
+bash finetune/finetune2_ds_2task.sh
 ```
 Please change the `ckpt_path` to the pretrained model path in step 1.

 ## Evaluation
-Run `python eval_for_2task/evaluate_bysy_json_auc.py` to test a trained model.
-Then run `python eval_for_2task/cal_accurate_8.py` to calculate metrics.
+Run `bash eval/run_eval.sh` to test a trained model.
+Then run `python eval/cal_accurate_warning.py`  or `python eval/cal_accurate_diagnosis.py` to calculate metrics for early warning or diagnosis tasks.

 ## Acknowledgment